Xu Tianyuan

-Xu Tianyuan (徐天沅 (Xú Tiānyuán); born 8 May 1997) is a Chinese footballer who currently plays for Chinese Super League side Hebei China Fortune.
+Xu Tianyuan (徐天沅 (Xú Tiānyuán); born 8 May 1997) is a Chinese former professional footballer who played as a winger for Hebei FC and Suzhou Dongwu.

 Club career

 Xu Tianyuan transferred to Chinese Super League side Hebei China Fortune in February 2017.
 He made his senior debut on 3 March 2018 in a 1–1 away draw against Tianjin TEDA, coming on as a substitute for Hu Rentian in the 84th minute.

+After Hebei disbanded ahead of the 2023 season, Xu joined China League One team Suzhou Dongwu.
+He made 17 appearances in that season and registered 2 assists.

+Xu announced his retirement on 15 July 2024 at the age of 27.
+In the announcement, he said that he "did not achieve his dreams but has to retire" due to family and mental reasons.